MachikaYamauchi/Bench_Bakery/README.md

 - Illustrator
 - Agile

-## Features
+## Task
-### Front page
+### Front-end
+- Display the list of products available on the homepage
-- List of products
+- Show clear title, description, stock availability and price for each of the products
-- Connecting product details page if you click a product from the list
+- Product details page connecting from the list (I add the details page after the project finished.)
-  - Product Details page has quantity section (Counting quantity is not the part of this project.)
+  - 3 images for each product with carousel
+  - Quantity section (Upcoming Feature)
-  - Add to cart (Shopping cart is not the part of this project.)
+  - Add to cart (Upcoming Feature)
+- Responsive on all screen sizes so that shoppers can access the e-commerce webite from any gadget

+### Marketing
+- SEO friendly to gain a higher rank in the search results

-### Admin page (Back-end)
+### Design
+- Typography
+  - Very relevant to e-commerce websites so that it is easy for online shoppers to read and follow
--
+- Design
+  - Satisfy all basic user experience requirements for being easy and intuitive to use

+### Back-end
+- All data of listing products on he homepage are needed to be in JSON format with appropriate interfaces defined

+### Agile
+- T-shirt sizing on each user story to plan the development